 When parents of minor children divorce or separate, they must determine where the children will live, and how much time each parent will have with the children going forward.
-The terms ‘custody and access’ often appear together, but each has a specific meaning.
-‘Custody’ refers to the ability of a parent to make major decisions for their child, with respect to health, religion, or education.
-Many parents will have joint custody, enabling them each to make these decisions together, but in some cases, parents split the issues they have ‘custody’ over, and in others, only one parent will have major decision-making power for the child.
-‘Access’ refers to the time spent with a child.
-This refers to parenting schedules, including determining where a child will spend times such as holidays, school breaks and where they reside day-to-day.
-Ontario is moving away from the terms ‘custody and access’, however, in order to frame the situation as cooperative rather than adversarial.
-Instead, terms such as ‘parenting plan’ are becoming more common.
+The terms “decision-making responsibility” and “parenting time” often appear together, but each has a specific meaning.
+Decision-making responsibility (formerly referred to as “custody”) refers to the ability of a parent to make major decisions for their child, with respect to health, religion, or education.
+Many parents will have joint decision-making responsibility, enabling them each to make these decisions together.
+In some cases, parents split the issues they have decision-making responsibility over, and in others, only one parent will have major decision-making power for the child.

 A couple must be separated for one year before a court will grant them a divorce on a no-fault basis.
 Separation does not necessarily mean that the couple must reside in separate homes for one year; it is possible to be “living separate and apart” as required under the Divorce Act while remaining in the same residence.
 This may involve maintaining separate sleeping quarters, separate schedules, and doing things such as eating meals and attending social functions separately.
 There are certain situations where a couple will not be required to live separately for one year prior to divorce, such as circumstances involving abuse or adultery.
 Virtually all divorces in Ontario, however, proceed on a no-fault basis.